AVC2-UESTC/WiFiTAD/README.md

 ## Citation

 ## Acknowledge

-This work is built on AFSD Actionformer, Tridet and Actionformer.
+This code is built on AFSD, Actionformer, Tridet and Actionformer.
+We express our gratitude for their outstanding contributions!